On the Generalization of Stochastic Gradient Descent with Momentum: Strongly Convex Loss

 \section{Strongly Convex Loss}

-While we have discussed in the previous section the generalization and convergence of SGMEM for general loss functions, in this section, we focus on the important class of strongly convex loss functions and present further results on SGMM.
+While we have discussed in the previous section the generalization of~\ref{earlyupdate} for {smooth Lipschitz loss} functions, in this section, we focus on the important class of strongly convex loss functions.
+We show that it suffices to consider the case $t_d=T$, \ie where~\ref{earlyupdate} becomes~\ref{update}, to achieve generalization.